p0s01x4/Yelp-User-Search/README.md

 ![alt text](https://github.com/pratiksaha37/Yelp-User-Search/blob/master/Yelp%20Review%20Search.JPG)

+# Business Search: A GUI where the user can search for movies that match the criteria given.
+o Browse through main categories for the businesses (See Appendix C); select the business attributes that user wants to search for;
+**note:** The list of the main categories is given in Appendix-C. All other categories that appear in the business objects are sub-categories.
+Such a distinction is made for easier browsing of the business categories.

-The usage flow of the GUI is as follows:
+# The usage flow of the GUI is as follows:
 1) Once the application is loaded, main categories are loaded from the backend database.
-Note that, selection of business main categories (single or multiple) is required.
+**Note that**, selection of business main categories (single or multiple) is required.
 For instance, assume that use selects Restaurants as the main category.
 2) The subcategories matching the main category selection will be listed under subcategories column.
 Since user selected Restaurants in previous step, only sub-categories values that its